Genres: Adult, Contemporary Romance

 Buy on Amazon

 Kristen Ashley did it again.
 This author can do no wrong in my eyes.
 When she creates something, it will always be amazing.
 I love this author.
-Her writing has magic that once you are in, there won’t be other way out, you will be captured by the story and the world she has created.
+Her writing has magic that once you are in, there won’t be any way out, you will be captured by the story and the world she has created.

 “It was wild.
 Abandoned.
 Rough.
 Wet.
 Intense.
 Fiery.
 Thorough.
 Exquisite.
 Heart-pounding.
 Blood-singing.
 Soul-rocking.
 Life-altering.
 Luscious.”

-Chace Keaton is a broken, hot, badass, thirty five year old detective in Carnal.
+Chace Keaton is a broken, hot, badass, thirty-five-year-old detective in Carnal.
 He had been through bad things in the past six years that ended with her wife being murdered and him feeling guilty.
-And there was a shy girl, Faye Goodknight, a twenty nine librarian who had never been in a relationship.
+And there was a shy girl, Faye Goodknight, a twenty-nine librarian who had never been in a relationship.
 She was waiting for the right man.
 She had been falling in love with Chace Keaton but had kept it for years because she knew there wouldn’t be a way Chace would notice her.
 She had no clue that Chace had always had feelings for her before he married.

 “I’ll let you in on a secret, honey.
 The knight who has serious chinks in his armor but never falls is the true hero.
 That means he’s won battles and doesn’t waste time polishing his armor so he can look good while he rides in parades that are tributes to his glory.
 He just drags himself back on his steed and keeps right on battling.
 And if he’s the right kind of knight, he never rides alone.
 The best heroes inspire loyalty.
 The best heroes keep fighting the good fight, tirelessly, quietly.
 The best heroes always have scars.
 If they didn’t, the heroine would have nothing to do.
 It’s her job to help the hero let all that stuff go in order that her man can be strong enough to fight on but when he’s with her he’s free to just ‘breathe’.”

 My problem with this story is about Chace having feelings to Faye years before he was forced to marry Misty.
 Why hadn’t he made a move during those years?
 Why!
-In Chace’s point of view he said that it was because Faye was too young at that time.
+In Chace’s point of view, he said that it was because Faye was too young at that time.
 WHY DIDN’T HE MAKE A MOVE?!?
 He didn’t try to talk to her, befriend her even though they were in the same town.
 At least that’s what I think he should have done.
-There was no any evident that he did have special feeling for her.
+There was no any evidence that he did have a special feeling for her.